Mozart's Apartment on the Alsergrund

 Postscript (June 2013)

 In his article "Mozart: In und vor der Stadt" in the journal Wiener Geschichtsblätter (2/2012) the Viennese amateur historian Walther Brauneis plagiarized parts of this article and presented a number of supposedly unknown Mozart sources that I had already published more than three years earlier.
-Among those sources were the documents presented above.
+Among those sources were the documents presented above which Brauneis simply copied from the above illustrations.
 Because Brauneis could not cope with the fact that in 2009 I had published within two weeks what was to take him three and a half years, he staged a childish "revenge", taking advantage of the gross negligence of the Verein für Geschichte der Stadt Wien whose editor was not willing to invest ten minutes into reading my article.
-On the other hand, what else is to be expected from a historical society whose general secretary distinguished herself with the inane statement: "Who is interested in Mozart anyway?"
-In 2013 Brauneis repeated his theft of intellectual property by republishing his article in In Signo Wolfgang Amadé Mozart, the journal of the "Mozart-Gesellschaft Zürich", whose board members did not realize the scam.
+On the other hand, what else is to be expected from a historical society whose general secretary in 2012 distinguished herself with the inane statement: "Who is interested in Mozart anyway?"
+In 2013 Brauneis repeated his theft of intellectual property by republishing his article in In Signo Wolfgang Amadé Mozart, the journal of the "Mozart-Gesellschaft Zürich", whose editor did not realize the scam.

 © Dr. Michael Lorenz 2009.
 All rights reserved.
 Published on 8 June 2009 (last updated 30/09/11).
 Upwards